Gordon999/Pi_Videoer/README.md

 Can make individual mp4s, all mp4s  or a FULL MP4 of frames stored.

 Pi4 recommended, with RaspiOS 64bit.
+You may need a cooling fan.

 ## Screenshot